 Common Student Health Concerns

 Here's the stuff you tell us you're most concerned about.

 Without sleep you’ll be more stressed, less focused, and more prone to sickness.

 Acne results when oil from sebaceous glands and dead skin cells clog the pores.

 Back pain can be treated with several self-care methods.

 A Sexually Transmissible Infection (STI) is an infection that can be passed on through vaginal, anal or oral sex.
 Most STIs are transmitted through the exchange of sexual fluids, but some can be passed on through skin to skin genital contact.

-Mumps is a contagious viral illness that spreads by droplets of saliva or mucus from the mouth, nose, or throat of an infected person, usually when the person coughs, sneezes or talks.
+Mumps is a contagious viral illness that spreads by droplets of saliva or mucus, usually when the person coughs, sneezes or talks.

 Students who have a healthy lifestyle often report more energy, better sleep, less stress and greater self-esteem.
 Modifying existing patterns can be challenging, but UHS is here to support you.

 Upper respiratory infections—such as the common cold or flu—are caused by viruses.
-Most colds and flu don’t require a doctor’s care.
+Most don’t require a doctor’s care.